Austria–Russia relations: Republic of Austria and Russian Federation (since 1991)

-In May 2019, Vladimir Putin and Alexander Van der Bellen, the president of Austria, on an official visit to Russia, addressed the constituent meeting of the Sochi Dialogue Civil Society Forum.
+In May 2019, Vladimir Putin and Alexander Van der Bellen, the President of Austria, on an official visit to Russia, addressed the constituent meeting of the Sochi Dialogue Civil Society Forum.
 Following the talks with his Russian counterpart, Alexander Van der Bellen told the press conference that Austria had no intention to quit the Nord Stream 2 project, the mounting U.S. sanctions notwithstanding.

 In August 2020, Austria expelled a Russian diplomat following a report accusing him of being involved in industrial espionage.
 The expulsion was said to be a first in Austria's relations with Russia.
 The Austrian newspaper Kronen Zeitung reported that the diplomat's illicit activities were exposed after an Austrian who worked in a technology company confessed he had carried out espionage for years on behalf of the Russian, who was his intelligence handler.

 In February and March 2022, during the 2022 Russian invasion of Ukraine, Austria supported EU sanctions against Russia, despite still being a militarily neutral country.
 On 7 March 2022, Putin put Austria on the list of "enemy countries" along with all other countries who supported sanctions against Russia.
+Austria joined other countries in spring 2022 in declaring a number of Russian diplomats Persona non grata.

-On 11 April 2022, Nehammer was the first European leader to visit Putin ever since the invasion to discuss an end of the war.
+On 11 April 2022, Austrian Chancellor Nehammer was the first European leader to visit Vladimir Putin since the invasion to discuss an end of the war.

+Also in April 2022, Austria expelled four Russian diplomats for behaviour incompatible with their diplomatic status – a reason often invoked in spying cases –, joining a group of European Union countries that took similar action the same week; unlike those other EU countries, Austria's government did not say the move was because of Russia's invasion of Ukraine.
+In February 2023, Austria expelled another four Russian diplomats for behaving in a manner inconsistent with international agreements; this brought to nine the number of Russian diplomats Austria has expelled since 2020.

+Whilst Austria has publicly criticised the Russian actions in Ukraine, commercial ties in 2023, between the two countries, remain fairly intact, especially in the energy and finance sectors, with two thirds of Austrian companies operating in Russia, such as Raiffeisenbank (Russia) and Red Bull, planning on staying there and OMV continuing to import gas from Russia.

+Trade

+In 2021 Russia exported $631m of goods to Austria with crude oil being the main item.
+Austria exported $2.28 billion of goods with medical products being the top item.
+Between 1995 and 2021 Russian exports have risen by an average of 1.57% p.a. with Austrian exports rising at 4.07% p.a. on average.

+In 2023 the import value sank by 50.4% and the export value fell by 29.4%.
+Compared to 2023 the import value dropped by 40.7% and export value fell by 23.5%.

 Education

-The Russian Embassy School in Vienna serves Russian children living in that city.
+The Russian Embassy School in Vienna serves Russian children living in the city.